lowderchris/setup-OS/README.md

 Note that with the release of ARM macs, some of the following might not work straightaway.

+For folks with stricter IT requirements - say if your primary user account is not an admin, you might want to consider installing everything *as* a temporary admin user, or everything locally.
+Mixing between the two I've found to be confusing.
+Virtual environments for Python packages are also your friend here.

 ## System settings

 Right off the bat, there are a few changes I always make to some macOS defaults that suit my uses a bit better.
 First of all, change the screenshot format to use PNG, and change the default save location to the ~/Downloads/ folder.
 I know this might be sacrilege, but I keep my Desktop absolutely empty.